akeneo/pim-docs/migrate_pim/apply_patch/apply_patch_ee_flexibility.rst

     The ``partners_clear_cache`` command is only available in Akeneo Flexibility Offer.
 You can find more commands in our :doc:`/cloud_edition/flexibility_mode/docs/system_administration` page.

-If you have an error during the ``yarn run webpack`` command, please execute this process to upgrade your package.json, reinstall the correct version of yarn modules and clean your cache.
+If you have an error during the ``yarn run webpack`` command, please execute this process to update your package.json, reinstall the correct version of yarn modules and clean your cache.

 .. code-block:: bash